Invariant-Change/Help-Pages-LBRY/discord-tip-faq.md

 `!multitip private @Electron#1111 @Proton#222 10`

 ## Role Tips
-Want to tip a Disocrd role?
+Want to tip a Discord role?
 This will send a tip to your chosen role.
 **Arguments:**
 `!tip <role> <amount>`
 **Example:**
 `!tip @LBRY Team 10`

 ## Private Role Tips
-Want to tip a Disocrd role privately?
+Want to tip a Discord role privately?
 This will send a tip to your chosen role in a private message.
 **Arguments:**
 `!roletip private <role> <amount>`
 **Example:**